brrandonkim/cse15l-lab-reports/report4.md

 **Keys:** `<cmd-v> <enter> <"my password"> <enter>`

-From my computer, I had the login command copied onto my clipboard and used the pasted command, `cmd-v`, to quickly have the command on terminal and hit `enter` to prompt me to my password.
+From my Macbook, I had the login command copied onto my clipboard and used the pasted command, `cmd-v`, to quickly have the command on terminal and hit `enter` to prompt me to my password.
 Then I typed in my personal password and hit `enter` to log into my ieng6 account.

 ## Step 5